-Note: A chemistry course taken previously or concurrently is highly recommended.
-Students successfully completing Veterinary Science 1 and 2 may earn 3 college credits at Great Bay Community College.
+Note: A chemistry course taken previously or concurrently is strongly recommended for Veterinary Science 2..
+Students who complete both years of the Veterinary Science program with a 1 and 2 may earn 3 college credits at Great Bay Community College.

 Welding 1 Full Year Course 2 Credits Gr.
-11, 12 AL5791
+10, 11, 12 AL5791 Students will learn to are wold in the flat position, utilize an owy acetylene terch for sutting motel and learn basic MIC skills